 According to the Center for Disease Control, we are slacking.
 In the U.S., 7% of Americans drink 0 cups of water a day, 36% drink 1-3 cups, 35% drink 4-7 cups, and 22% drink 8 or more.

 That means 4 out or five people in the U.S. are not drinking enough water.
-The most productive thing to do in the morning is to load up on agua!
+Do whatever you have to do to get more water in!

 19. Increase Intimacy

 Therapists and couples retreats use partner yoga to strengthen sexual intimacy and closeness in couples.